XtremeIdiots/azure-landing-zones/docs/index.md

 There is a 'weirdness' or potential anti-pattern here as in the examples there is the ability to breakdown the pipeline with a task per deployment whereas this is 'grouping' aspects together.
 Unsure if this is an issue yet though.

 ## Next Step - Policies

+First stage of this is to add the custom policy definitions - this is a straightforward add.
+We then need to dive into the assignments, There are some default enterprise scale policies that I do not want etc.